 In the turbulent, interdependent, and hyperconnected working world of 2022, we must modernise and adapt our understanding of leadership.
 By prioritising human connection, cultivating leadership action and awareness, fostering resilience and curiosity, and empowering people to work with and support each other, leaders can catalyse the growth and transformation of both their people and their organisation.

-Stuart Kelly is a performance psychology consultant at Impact UK.
-You can connect with him here.
+Stuart Kelly is an Associate at Impact UK.